How do you understand the deposit patterns of online casino players in 2026?

 - Affiliate network conversion feeds and postback setup

-- Data transfer cadence, attribution windows, and deduplication
+- Data transfer cadence, attribution windows, and deduplication rules

 - Compliance and privacy considerations when handling user-level data

-Segmentation approaches for deposit behaviour
+Segmentation approaches for deposit behavior

-- By deposit frequency: one-time vs repeat depositors
+- By deposit frequency: one-time vs. repeat depositors

-- By time-to-deposit: fast converters vs long converters
+- By time-to-deposit: fast converters vs. long converters

 - By source/channel: organic, paid search, display, influencers